By LaNita Mortenson, PT, Therapy Services

 There are many risk factors for developing incontinence.
 These risk factors include a history of pelvic surgeries, pregnancies (this risk increases with multiple pregnancies), vaginal/cesarean deliveries, prostate issues (men), obesity, diabetes, stroke, decreased estrogen levels, high blood pressure, and use of certain medications.

 Though symptoms may differ for men and women, it remains important to address the cause of urinary incontinence to improve your quality of life.
 Before considering a surgical procedure, conservative options including physical therapy may offer you relief from your symptoms.
 One of the primary treatments for urinary incontinence is rehabilitation.
 Physical therapy rehabilitation is a non-surgical approach to treat the dysfunctions of the pelvis, giving you control over your bladder.
 It involves more than just Kegel exercises.
 Treatment consists of education, behavior modification, techniques to help you find your pelvic floor muscles and use them correctly, and exercises to strengthen affected muscles.
 The bladder and pelvic floor muscles can be trained.

+Improve your lifestyle and quality of life – take the next step today.
 Be honest with your health care provider and they will help you choose a solution to fit your lifestyle.
 Your options will depend on the type and severity of your incontinence.
-Lifestyle and quality of life – the reason you made this New Year’s resolution!